arangodb/arangodb/Documentation/UserManual/Foxx.md

 the config variable `--javascript.app-path`.
 After that use Foxx manager to mount the app.
 You can also use Foxx manager to find out your current app-path.

-In later versions we will offer the option to process all assets at once and write the files to disk for production with the option to run `Uglify2.js` and similar tools in order to compress them.

 Controlling Access to Foxx Controllers
 ---------------------------------------